13 patients die in Kyrgyzstan from coronavirus for 24 hours

 At least 13 patients died from coronavirus over the past 24 hours in Kyrgyzstan.
 The Ministry of Health and Social Development reported.

-Eight cases were registered in Bishkek, three — in Chui region, one — in Jalal-Abad region, one — in Batken region.
+Seven cases were registered in Bishkek, three — in Chui region, one — in Osh region, one — in Osh city and one more — in Issyk-Kul region.

 The Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.